 The question is whether this will have the effect of mainstreaming the results.
 Judging from the way the Academy trends highbrow with the rest of their voting, and assuming that animation lovers will vote, it will come down to the usual bottomline — what they’re actually motivated to watch.

-The usual suspects will be vying for a likely five nominations this year (given the large number of slated 2017 animated releases).
-There’s Disney/Pixar, Fox’s DreamWorks Animation and Blue Sky, and respected indie distributor Gkids, which usually supplies a nominated foreign import or two — they’ve racked up 9 nominations since 2009, second only to Pixar.
+The usual suspects are vying for Oscar recognition this year.
+There’s Disney/Pixar, Fox’s DreamWorks Animation and Blue Sky, and respected indie distributor Gkids, which has now racked up 10 nominations since 2009, second only to Pixar.

-Among the frontrunners, Lee Unkrich directs Pixar’s CG Day of the Dead feature “Coco” (November 22, 2017), which is focused on a 12-year-old Mexican boy named Miguel, with voices by Gael Garcia Bernal and others.
+The frontrunners is Lee Unkrich directs Pixar’s CG Day of the Dead feature “Coco” (November 22, 2017), which focuses on a 12-year-old Mexican boy named Miguel, with voices by Gael Garcia Bernal and others.
+The richly detailed musical was a huge box office hit.
 (Guillermo del Toro’s colorful 2014 Day of the Dead-themed production “The Book of Life” landed just a Golden Globe nomination.)
-This seems a more likely nomination for Pixar than sequel “Cars 3,” which may follow its predecessor to recognition at the Annies and Golden Globes.
-The 2006 original did land two Oscar nominations.

 Gkids released Nora Twomey’s Irish-Canadian co-production “The Breadwinner,” about an Afghan girl who disguises herself as a boy in order to provide for her family, which is executive-produced by Angelina Jolie and won Best Feature at the first Animation Is Film Festival.
 Twomey co-directed their Oscar-nominated “The Secret of Kells.”

 Fox’s Dreamworks Animation entry is Tom McGrath’s timely zeitgeist comedy “The Boss Baby,” starring Alec Baldwin as a temperamental infant not unlike President Donald Trump, which scored at the box office but earned middling reviews.
 Fox is also releasing Blue Sky’s “Ferdinand,” based on the children’s classic about a non-violent bull who doesn’t want to fight in the ring.
-Blue Sky would like to earn its second feature nomination after the original 2002 “Ice Age.”
+Blue Sky earned its second feature nomination after the original 2002 “Ice Age.”

 More likely to factor with this branch is artful and painterly “Loving Vincent,” which was a surprising hit at the box office.